Skip to content

 First aid kit

-GPS device, or compass, map
+GPS device, a compass, and a map

 Knife with multiple uses